 Even as an experienced Product Manager, keeping your focus and trying to understand what feature comes first can be a challenge.
 Be sure to check our guest blog post by Andre Remati on how to use Kaiten, an interactive dashboard system, to make calculated decisions on what features to ship first.

 Actually Doing the Work

 We know, it sounds silly to add this point here.
 At the end of the day, how could you be a great Product Manager if you don’t know what to work on?
-Well, as we discussed in the previous section, it is quite common for PMs, or any division, to be honest, to lose their focus.
-Meetings, client requirements, bugs and/or internal issues could really hinder your team’s productivity.
+Well, as we discussed in the previous section, it is quite common for PMs to lose their focus.
+Meetings, client requirements, bugs, and/or internal issues could really hinder your team’s productivity.

 We want you to remember this: Senior leadership looks at the numbers more than anything else when determining the success of a product.
-And those numbers, or KPIs to be exact, won’t deliver themselves if you don’t put in the actual work and lead the team in the right direction.
+And those numbers, or KPIs to be exact, won’t deliver themselves.
+You have to put in the actual work and lead the team in the right direction.

 Consideration and Openness

 A Product Manager is still a human being.
 Even the greatest Product Managers don’t have all of the answers, so they are always open to new ideas and suggestions from their fellow peers.